seObando19/holberton-system_engineering-devops/0x00-shell_basics/README.md

-Project for print route absolute
+Comman basic for use shell